If you have been denied VA disability you have to pick the best advocate.

 So why would a Veteran want to use an attorney vs a FREE VSO?

 The real strength of working with a law firm at the appeals level comes from process control.
-Disability law in general is very competitive, these competitive forces have made it to where only the most efficient succeed in this industry.
-Firms that succeed have a rock-solid processes, don’t lose paperwork, communicate well with clients, and differentiate themselves through excellence.
+Disability law, in general, is very competitive, these competitive forces have made it to where only the most efficient succeed in this industry.
+Firms that succeed have a rock-solid process, don’t lose paperwork, communicate well with clients, and differentiate themselves through excellence.
 If you have an appeal, especially something where you have >30% in one or more areas being appealed, this is when a good law firm starts to make sense.
-They are setup from the ground up to handle evidence gathering and claim development.
-VSO’s and independent claims agents just don’t have the same process control for more complex, longer term claims.
+They are set up from the ground up to handle evidence gathering and claim development.
+VSO’s and independent claims agents just don’t have the same process control for more complex, longer-term claims.

 We alluded to this in the last paragraph; if you’re going to work with an attorney for a VA Service Connected Disability claim appeal, you would be well served to seek one that has experience in disability law.
 Especially one that knows Social Security Disability.

 Here’s a little cheat sheet to help you in figuring out who to work with for VA disability.

 VSO – Best for Initial Claims and connections to benefits in general